melaniebrgr/learning-computer-science/02-programming/04-design-patterns/state-pattern/state-pattern.md

 ## Implementation

 The simplest way to implement a FSM is with an enum and a switch statement.
-A more complicated implimentation: each state contains the logic to decide which state it transitions to next.
+A more complicated implementation: each state contains the logic to decide which state it transitions to next.

 ## Resources